Last updated May 2022

 Coastal Neighbors Network (CNN)

-- Transportation, cultural and social events, medical and healthcare referrals, book groups, friendly visits, and light home maintenance
+- Transportation, cultural and social events, medical and healthcare referrals, service referrals, book groups, friendly visits, and light home maintenance

-- Serves residents mostly over the age of 55 of Newburyport, Newbury, West Newbury, Amesbury, Salisbury, and Rowley
+- Serves residents (most are over age 55) of Newburyport, Newbury, West Newbury, Amesbury, and Salisbury

-- Transportation, errands, light home maintenance and chores, service referrals, technology assistance, friendly visits, social and cultural events, educational and recreational activities, and volunteer opportunities
+- Transportation, errands, light home maintenance and chores, service referrals, technology assistance, friendly visits, social and cultural events, educational and recreational activities, interest groups, and volunteer opportunities

 - Serves adult residents of Groton